ytwangZero/easyEWAS_materials/README.md

    This script generates simulated data to test the performance of the General linear model (`GLM`).

 5. **simulation_LMM.R**
    This script generates simulated data to test the performance of the Linear Mixed-Effects Model (`LMM`).

+6. **Install_easyEWAS.R**
+   This script will automatically check your R version, configure the appropriate Bioconductor version, and install all necessary packages (including those from CRAN and Bioconductor) required to use easyEWAS.